Mr David P Johnson

 Payment is requested within 14 days.
 Interest and a late payment fee will be added if payment is delayed by more than 30 days and further costs added if further administration is necessary to secure payment beyond this time.
 You should expect these to be settled in full by your insurance company.
 If your insurance cover is deficient then patients do remain responsible for the settlement of all the surgeon's fees.
 If you do not have private health insurance, a "hospital fixed price" scheme is available which guarantees the price of your hospitalisation.
 Further details of this scheme are available on request from the hospital.

 Contact us directly:

-any previous treatment received or other relevant medical details.
+any previous treatment recieved or other relevant medical details.

 Useful information to bring to your appointment:

 It is helpful if any previous X-rays or scans which are available are brought to the consultation, and the general practitioner may wish to provide the details of previous treatment received and other medical conditions.